jackyzha0/jackyzha0.github.io/content/thoughts/interaction design.md

 > And what about screens as a whole?
 Is the future of computation really just sliding fingers around slabs of glass? -- [Jason Yuan](https://uxdesign.cc/introducing-mercury-os-f4de45a04289)

-Desktop was originally designed in 1973 to suit a very different need in computation—the need to mirror digital content with its physical equivalent (thus, the need for folders an documents)
+[Desktop metaphor](thoughts/desktop%20metaphor.md) was originally designed in 1973 to suit a very different need in computation—the need to mirror digital content with its physical equivalent (thus, the need for folders an documents)

 Premise of a lot of the work behind [DynamicLand](http://worrydream.com/cdg/ResearchAgenda-v0.19-poster.pdf) and [Jinha Lee](http://www.leejinha.com/home.html)